top of page

 Someday Can Become Today

-Letting go of someday is not about pressure.
-It’s about permission.
+Letting go of someday isn’t about pressure, it’s about permission:

 Journal Prompts